Latvia will Expand the Possibilities of Using Artificial Intelligence at the Regional Level

 AI solutions will be developed in five thematic areas: healthcare, cybersecurity, language and culture, industrial automation, and quantum technologies.

 The planned total project budget is 8.4 million euros, of which the Latvian state budget co-financing will reach almost 4 million euros.
-The project also plans to receive private co-financing in the amount of 220,000 euros.
+The project also plans to receive private co-financing in the amount of 220,000 EUR.
 The EU part of the project funding, in the amount of 4.2 million euros, is planned to be attracted from the Horizon Europe program in the EuroHPC project competition.

 Recommended articles

-science policy space
+science policy technologies digitalization

 Ministry of Education and Science